API reference

 curl https://app.permafrostepm.com/api/v1/identities \

 -H "Authorization: Bearer pfrost_a1b2c3d4e5f6..."A missing or invalid key returns 401.
-A valid key without the required scope returns 403.
+A valid key without the required scope returns 403 with the scope it was missing.

 Scopes